urql-graphql/urql/.github/ISSUE_TEMPLATE/RFC.md

 ## Summary

 <!--
-  Describe in a couple of words WHAT you're proposing.
+  Describe in a couple of words *what* you're proposing.
-  If relevant, include WHY this should be addressed now.
+  If relevant, include *why* this should be addressed now.
   The problem should be clearly stated and the solution should be summarised.
 -->